Historical Apoplexy · State Legislative Adaptations · New Mexico

 less efficient version of the same programs while absorbing a

 federal SNAP cost-shift the state did not request.
-The fiscal
+New Mexico

-spending four times as much as required to accomplish the same
+whether the state will continue spending four times as much as

-SECTION 8.
+SECTION 7.
 Severability.

 If any provision of this Act or the application thereof to